inverno-io/inverno-tools/inverno-maven-plugin/README.md

 </project>
 ```

-By default the `docker` command is used but it is possible to specify the path to the Docker CLI in the `inverno.container.docker.executable` parameter.
+By default, the `docker` command is used, but it is possible to specify the path to the Docker CLI in the `inverno.container.docker.executable` parameter.

 > As for `package-app` goal, this goal uses `jpackage` tool so if you intend to use a JDK&lt;16 you'll need to explicitly add the `jdk.incubator.jpackage` module in `MAVEN_OPTS`:
 > ```plaintext